LoopringSecondary/relay-cluster/docs/deploy/deploy_kafka.md

 # Deploy kafka

 > kafka relies on zookeeper, so you need to deploy zookeeper first

 Kafka is used for Message communication between extractor and relay-cluster

+Kafka needs cluster deployment to ensure availability.
+We recommended deploying more than 3 different nodes.

 ## Deployment
+take 3 node as example

+### Start EC2 instance and configure security group
+Start 3 EC2 instance, refer [New EC2 instance](new_ec2.md)

+Apply security group named `kafka-SecurityGroup` for each instance.
+If the security group hasn't been created, please create it first, refer to: [aws security group](security_group.md)

+### Deployment

 We recommend you deploy more than three nodes to ensure availability.
 The following takes a three-node kafka cluster as an example.
 ```
 #If you do not deploy jre, you need to perform the following two operations